 Around Town: Veganuary

-Here's our round up of the best good (vegan) food across London, in this special edition of Around Town.
+Here's our updated round up of the best good (plant-based) food across London, in our special edition of Around Town (with new openings for 2022).

 Breakfast and Brunch